-When you sign in to Tableau Server or Tableau Online, the first page you see looks similar to the following example.
+When you sign in to Tableau Server or Tableau Cloud, the first page you see looks similar to the following example.

 - C - Navigation menu